GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 - Wheels should be powered with, preferably brushless, motors that can drive wheels so rover moves at the rate of 3.5m/s.
 - Wheels should be able to move motors so rover can move with resolution less than 1cm in each direction.
 - Ideally wheel motors should be able to accelerate rover at the rate of 3.5m/s²
+- 0.9g (9 m/s^2) acceleration would be nice too but maybe rather optimistic
+- Centre of gravity should be as low as possible - less than 40 degrees above the contact points of the wheels
 - It should have flashy lights.
 - It should have sound.
 - It should have a display for funny faces and serious commands and feedback.